 Can I install vinyl plank flooring over carpet?
 Over tile?

 Vinyl plank flooring cannot be installed over any high pile carpet.
 The “squish” of a plush carpet will prevent vinyl planks from locking properly.
 However, if the carpet is a tight, low pile style, then thicker, tighter locking, vinyl planks may be suitable for installation.

 Some people have had success installing vinyl plank flooring by placing plywood over carpet.
-Though it’s always best to check manufacturer guidelines for these types of installations.
+However, it’s always best to check manufacturer guidelines for these types of installations.

-Thicker vinyl plank flooring, such as TritonCORE or Rigid Core products, can be installed over existing tile flooring surface, provided that there are no major imperfections.
-Thinner luxury vinyl flooring is not recommended over tile, as telegraphing (an imprint from the subfloor on the main floor) may occur.
-Be sure to double check with the manufacturer recommendations to be certain.
+Vinyl plank flooring with attached underlayments, such as TritonCORE Pro or other luxury products, can be installed over existing tile flooring surfaces, provided that there are no major imperfections.
+Thinner sheet vinyl flooring is not recommended over tile, as telegraphing (an imprint from the subfloor on the main floor) may occur.
+Be sure to double-check with the manufacturer recommendations to be certain.